poa00/ahk-mso/docs/Outlook-Shortcuts.md

 # Short Description

-This short utility enables you to customize Hotkeys for Microsoft Outlook.
+This short utility enables you to customize Hotkeys for Microsoft Outlook as well as provide some extended features.

 # Main code